SymfonyCasts/symfony7/sfcasts/foundry-relations.md

 symfony console doctrine:fixtures:load
 ```

-And voila!
+And done!
 All parts are now related to the same *one* ship.
 And if we query
 the `Starship`s, we have 23: the 20 at the bottom, plus the extra 3 we added.
 Everything's coming together!